fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 trees.
 Each tree represents a computation function: it consumes input nodes (placeholders or outputs from other trees) and produces a result.
 This is functionally equivalent to a pure Python function.
 The programmer explicitly decides which trees to create.
-The input nodes are either input for the overall DAG (called *placeholders*) or nodes computed by other trees.
-Therefore, there is an explicit order in which trees must be evaluated.
-Nodes within a tree are [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting), meaning that they are sorted by the order in which they should be evaluated.
-That is, if node *B* depends on node *A*, then node *A* is sorted before node *B*.
-Also trees are topologically sorted, meaning that they are returned in the desired evaluation order.
+Trees are [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting), that is, returned in the order in which they must be evaluated.
+Each tree contains list of nodes to evaluate to produce the tree result.
+Nodes within a tree are also topologically sorted.

 **Support for Multiple Backends.** The trees are abstract and may be evaluated by distinct backends.
 Currently, we only implement